 When Adam fell he took the entire human race, and the earth with him.
 However, just as God provided for man the atonement in and through Christ, that atonement will eventually redeem the cosmos as well.
 The entirety of creation has been marred by the sin of man, and left discordant.
 The future restoration of the earth is assured though, through Christ.
 (Rev. 21:1)

 When Christ returns the entire universe will be redeemed to Himself; created anew, its paradisaical nature restored.

-I strongly encourage Christians to, at the very least, begin to plant vegetable gardens with your children, fostering in them a love of the land and connection with and appreciation for Creation.
+I strongly encourage Christians to, at the very least, begin to plant vegetable gardens with your children, fostering in them a love of the Creator and connection with and appreciation for His Creation.
 At the very least you will have food in times of trouble provided by nature, so as to better appreciate such a blessing.
 It is also a wonderful way to bond with your children and share the Genesis account of creation.

 This is the biblical environmentalism of the Christian.